cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 #### Anonymous access

 To configure anonymous access, open your bucket and go to the permissions tab click `ADD` to add new principals.
-In `new principals` field specify `allUsers`, select role for example `Cloud Storage`/`Storage Object Viewer` and press `SAVE`.
+In `new principals` field specify `allUsers`, select role for example `Cloud Storage Legacy`/`Storage Legacy Bucket Reader` and press `SAVE`.

 ![](/images/google_cloud_storage_tutorial4.jpg)

 ## Attach new cloud storage

-After you upload the dataset and manifest file to AWS-S3, Azure Blob Container or Google cloud storage you will be able to attach a cloud storage.
+After you upload the dataset and manifest file to AWS-S3, Azure Blob Container or Google Cloud Storage you will be able to attach a cloud storage.
 To do this, press the `Attach new cloud storage` button on the `Cloud storages` page and fill out the following form: